endernoke/viberot/design/core_service.md

 4.  **Action Orchestration**:
     - When a rule is matched, spawn the corresponding Action Plugin as a child process.
-    - Pass relevant information to the plugin via environment variables or command-line arguments (e.g., `SIDEKICK_PID`, `SIDEKICK_COMMAND`).
+    - Pass relevant information to the plugin via environment variables or command-line arguments (e.g., `VIBEROT_PID`, `VIBEROT_COMMAND`).

 5.  **Process Lifecycle Management**:
     - Keep track of the PID of the monitored command.